sueszli/osue/exams/2022/exam 2/exam report summary.md

 - How do options work based on the unix conventions?
 - How does mutual exclusion work?
 (1, 2, 3 semaphores vs. local variables)
 - Static code that contains an off-by-one error that you should notice when reading the code
+- How is the development of unix kernel libraries different from the development of user space libraries? (you can't access extrenal libraries in the kernel)

 <br><br><br>